jamesaphoenix/Python_For_SEO/README.md

 38. How to run CRON jobs for SEO
 39. How to run Cloud Functions + Cloud Tasks for SEO

+## SEO Migrations
+40. How To Find A List Of Old URLs with Wayback CDX API

 ## SEO Testing

-40. SEO Split Test Using Python + CausalImpact + Tag Manager
+41. SEO Split Test Using Python + CausalImpact + Tag Manager
-41. Stratified Sampling Using Google Analytics + Python
+42. Stratified Sampling Using Google Analytics + Python
-42. SEO Split-Testing Experiments using Google Tag Manager
+43. SEO Split-Testing Experiments using Google Tag Manager
-43. CausalImpact for SEO
+44. CausalImpact for SEO
-44. Forecasting SEO Traffic with Sarimax + Facebook Prophet
+45. Forecasting SEO Traffic with Sarimax + Facebook Prophet

 ----